-The term Social Media refers to a wide range of electronic instruments of communication through which users create and share content, ideas or exchange information.
-This includes the applications and websites which emphasize on communication, networking, interaction and community input, sharing of content and collaboration.
-Social Media is accessed through the internet and is consists of a wide range of types.
+The term Social Media refers to a wide range of electronic instruments of communication through which users create and share content, ideas, or exchange information.
+This includes the applications and websites which emphasize communication, networking, interaction and community input, sharing of content, and collaboration.
+Social Media is accessed through the Internet, and it consists of a wide range of ‘media’ types that are propagated through social exchanges.
 Some examples of Social Media are bookmarking sites, media sharing, microblogging, blog comments and forums, community blogs, social networks and review sites, and social news.

 What is a Social Media Marketing Strategy?

-A Social Media Strategy is the method that a business creates geared towards setting and achieving long term goals with the use of social media.
-This strategy requires the definition of goals, your objectives, specified actions and the creation of a plan in achieving your goals.
+A Social Media Strategy is a marketing plan geared toward setting and achieving long and short-term business goals on social media platforms.
+This strategy requires the definition of the marketing goals and objectives, identification of the audience (or target groups), and creation of a plan or strategy.

 How to Create a Social Media Marketing Strategy?

 Knowing your audience and potential customers is an integral part of acquiring followers.
-You need to study your audience to understand the content they would like, share or comment on.
-Creating an audience or buyer personas will help to put yourself in the shoes of consumers and be able to better access their wants and needs.
+You must study your audience to understand the content they would like, share or comment on.
+Creating an audience or buyer profile will help you to put yourself in the shoes of consumers and be able to assess their wants and needs.
+The bottom line is if you understand who you are marketing to then you can better connect with them.

 “If you try to sell (market) to everyone, then you’ll end up selling to no-one.” – https://fabrikbrands.com